 your overall score in the course should be at least 90%.

-There will be three lab or programming assignments (although one of
+There will be three or four lab or programming assignments (although one of

 these "programming" assignments will not involve writing code).
-You may
+Some of these lab assignments will need

-work in a group of up to two students on the second and third
+work in a group of up to two students on some

 be at least two homework assignments which are to be completed